2015 Hillman Prize Nominations

 4. Broadcast Journalism (story or series/at least 20 minutes in total package length) Open to television, web TV, radio, podcast, and documentary film.

 5. Web Journalism (publication/story or series/multimedia) Open to blogs, photojournalism, computer-assisted reporting, new investigative tools, mapping, crowd sourcing, and other multimedia projects.
 Entries should feature both text and visual components.

 6. Opinion & Analysis Journalism (any medium) Includes all types of advocacy, opinion, commentary and analysis, normally short-form and/or frequent, regardless of medium.
 Open to newspaper and magazine columnists, TV and radio presenters, podcasters, blogs, and bloggers.

-The contest is open to journalists and subjects globally, although work must have been published in the U.S. You may nominate your own work or someone else's.
+The contest is open to journalists and subjects globally, although work must have been intended for and widely accessible to a U.S. audience.
+You may nominate your own work or someone else's.

-Submissions are judged by a distinguished panel of journalists: Hendrik Hertzberg, senior editor, The New Yorker; Ta-Nehisi Coates, Senior Editor, The Atlantic; Harold Meyerson, Washington Post columnist and editor-at-large, The American Prospect, Katrina vanden Heuvel, editor and publisher, The Nation, and Rose Marie Arce, senior producer, CNN.
+Submissions are judged by a distinguished panel of journalists: Hendrik Hertzberg, staff writer, The New Yorker; Ta-Nehisi Coates, National Correspondent, The Atlantic; Harold Meyerson, Washington Post columnist and editor-at-large, The American Prospect, Katrina vanden Heuvel, editor and publisher, The Nation, and Rose Arce, senior producer, Starfish Media Group.

 You can see previous winners here.